Kinetics of Deposition in the Diffusion-Controlled Limit: Dense Suspensions

 \section{Dense Suspensions}

-In this section we show how in principle one can take into account the exclusion volume interaction.
-A general approach allowing to treat the survival probability of a trap in diffusive {\em lattice} gases has been recently developed \cite{trap}.
-Some lattice gas models, e.g. so-called symmetric exclusion process, have been analyzed in details.
+In this section we show how in principle one can take into account exclusion volume interactions.
+In the long time limit we have a collection of target zones which are far away from each other and get clogged when a particle touches it.
+A closely related problem of the survival probability of a trap in diffusive {\em lattice} gases has been recently studied \cite{trap}.
+Previous work (see \cite{ZKB83,T83,RK84,BO87} and a review \cite{BMS13}) on the survival probability of a trap assumed that diffusing particles do not interact, that is they are random walks (or Brownian particles), but it turned out \cite{trap} that interacting diffusive lattice gases can in principle be treated.
 Similar behaviors are expected to hold in the present case of {\em continuous} gases of suspended particles.

-For $d>1$, the jamming exponent is not affected by exclusion volume interaction.
+Exclusion volume interactions do not change qualitative behaviors.
+For $d>1$, the jamming exponent remains the same.
 For $d=1$, the time dependence also remains the same.
 The new feature is the non-trivial dependence on the volume fraction $n_\infty R^d$ occupied by the particles.
-For instance, in the case of adsorption onto the plane